DiltheyLab/GENTRAIN/documentation/docs/developers/testing.md

 ### Port Forwarding Script

-A custom script is run on the main production instance to configure iptables and enable port forwarding.
+A custom script has to be run on the main production instance to configure iptables and enable port forwarding.
 This script performs the following tasks:

 1. Enables IP forwarding